Vinodh-Machireddy/ml/Interview.md

 If negotiable:
 “My official notice period is ___ days, but I can try to discuss early release depending on transition planning.”(work handover is completed, they may release me earlier.)

 **How do you handle pressure or tight deadlines?**
 I handle pressure by bringing structure to the situation — first by identifying critical priorities, then breaking work into manageable parts, and communicating clearly with stakeholders about dependencies and risks.

+**Where do you see yourself in 5 years?**
+Ans:
+**are you currently interviewing elsewhere?**
+I have a few conversations in progress, but Infosys is my priority given the role and scale."

+## Manager Round

+Walk me through a project you've owned end-to-end.
+How do you handle model drift in production?
+Tell me about a conflict with a teammate or stakeholder.
+How did you resolve it?
+What makes a Senior MLOps Engineer different from a Mid-level one?